+Sterling College is a Christ-centered, four-year college located in Sterling, Kansas, with a mission to develop creative and thoughtful leaders who understand a maturing Christian faith.
+Founded in 1887 as Cooper Memorial College, Sterling embraces an emerging vision to serve God's world through training servant leaders and the development of future leaders through strategic partnerships.
 Sterling College was founded in 1887 as Cooper Memorial College by the Synod of Kansas of the United Presbyterian Church of North America.
 The original name honored a revered former leader of the denomination.
 The original curriculum offered four majors and a preparatory department offering high school courses for those students unable to attend such institutions in their home communities.
 The major included a “Classical Course,” a general liberal arts emphasis, a “Normal Course” for prospective teachers, an “English Course” for future school administrators, and a business course of study.
 These original curriculum choices remain important to Sterling College (renamed in 1920) even today.